I don’t know about you, but Cajun seasoning is one of those things I have to have on hand at all times.

 When it comes to trying to figure out an easy recipe for weeknights, or even to spice up a sandwich for lunch, Cajun seasoning is one of my go-tos.

 Lately, I have been craving salmon.
-The juicy, flaky fish happens to be my favorite type of seafood of all time.
+The juicy, flaky fish happens to be my favorite type of seafood of all time, and it’s so versatile with different cooking techniques, from grilling to cooking in the Instant Pot.

 Rich and filling, it’s satisfying and delicious, offering a little something extra than your other types of plain ol’ white fish.